 Investing in Waldorf Education

 Tuition alone never fully covers the cost of each child’s education and therefore the school relies on a strong base of volunteer support for special events, festivals and fundraising, and assistance with many aspects of the operation of the school.
 The school expects all parents to make a commitment to participate in the life of the school by contributing time, skills and money to the best of their ability.

 Our aim is to find a way for every parent to feel they have made a contribution to the school.
 Participating in our fundraising and support programs is not only necessary, but also rewarding and renewing.

 Tuition payments are an investment in your child’s academic and personal development.
 This investment helps to sustain the academic program and supportive community that makes our school unique, and gives the teachers and staff of the school a deep sense of responsibility to the students and families that make this education possible.

 Applying for Tuition Assistance

-- Grants for Tuition Assistance are made annually and a new application is required each year as family circumstances and available funds may change.
+If your family does not meet the income requirements for the FTCS program but you still wish to be considered for Tuition Assistance, please click on the TADS link below and complete the application for Tuition Assistance.
+Grants for Tuition Assistance are made annually and a new application is required each year as family circumstances and available funds may fluctuate.

-- Grants are only available for students enrolled in 5 day kindergarten or the grades.
+Tuition Assistance Grants are only available for students enrolled in 5 day kindergarten or Grades 1-5.

-- The deadline to apply for Tuition Assistance is April 1st.
-Families who fail to meet this deadline will only be considered for assistance if funds remain available.
-We expect grant decisions to be available by early May.
+The deadline to apply for Tuition Assistance is March 1st.
+Families who fail to meet this deadline will only be considered for assitance if funds remain available.
+We expect grant decisions to be available in early April.